muxinli/ticktick-quick-add-obsidian/README.md

 1. **Configure API Credentials:**
    - Open the plugin settings in Obsidian (Settings → Community Plugins → TickTick Quickadd Plugin → Settings).
    - Enter your **Client ID** and **Client Secret**.
-     (To get these, sign in to the [TickTick Developer Portal](https://developer.ticktick.com/) and follow their “Get Started” instructions.)
+     (To get these, sign in to the [TickTick Developer Portal](https://developer.ticktick.com/) and follow their "Get Started" instructions.)
+   - **Important:** Make sure to add `http://127.0.0.1:3000/callback` as an allowed redirect URI in your TickTick Developer application settings.
    - **Note:** Your Client Secret input is masked for security.

 2. **Connect to TickTick:**
    - In the settings, click **Connect to TickTick**.
+   - The plugin will start a temporary local server on port 3000 to handle the OAuth callback.
    - Your browser will open the OAuth authorization URL.
 Log in to TickTick and authorize the plugin.
-   - After authorizing, you'll be directed to a page with an authorization code.
+   - After authorizing, you'll be automatically redirected to the local callback server, which will capture the authorization code and exchange it for an access token.
-     - **Tip:** It might take more than one attempt to retrieve the code.
-(This can happen due to network timing or OAuth quirks.)
-   - Copy the authorization code and paste it into the **Authorization Code** field in the plugin settings.
-     - Again, you might need to try a couple of times before it works.
-   - Once connected, you’ll receive a notice that the access token was obtained successfully.
+   - Once connected, you'll receive a notice that the access token was obtained successfully.
+   - **Note:** If you have a firewall, you may need to allow access to the temporary local server on port 3000.

 3. **Configure Hotkeys:**
-   - In Obsidian’s **Settings → Hotkeys**, scroll down to your TickTick Quickadd Plugin.
+   - In Obsidian's **Settings → Hotkeys**, scroll down to your TickTick Quickadd Plugin.
    - Assign a keyboard shortcut (e.g., Ctrl+Alt+T) to the command **"Create TickTick Task from Paragraph"**.

 ## Using the Plugin